 Select Menu > Settings and Phone > Accessories.

 Some accessory connectors indicate which type of accessory is connected to the device.

 Default profile - Set the profile that you want activated each time you connect a certain compatible accessory to your device.

-Automatic answer - Set the device to answer an incoming call automatically after 5 seconds.
+Automatic answer - Select whether you want the device to answer an incoming call automatically after 5 seconds.
 If the ringing type is set to Beep once or Silent, automatic answer is disabled.

-Lights - Set the lights to remain on after the time-out.
+Lights - Set whether lights remain on after the time-out.